Student-Technology-Center/facebook_postbot/src/README.md

 https://graph.facebook.com/v2.10/oauth/access_token?grant_type=fb_exchange_token&client_id={app_id}&client_secret={app_secret}&fb_exchange_token={short_lived_token}
 entering in your app's ID and secret and the short-lived token generated in the previous step.

-You can also use the Graph API explorer to do this.
-Simply toggle POST under the GET dropdown on the left, and add four fields: grant_type fb_exchange_token client_id {app_id}
+You can also use the Graph API explorer to do this. first replace "me?fields=id,name" with "oauth/access_token" into the field to the left of the Submit button, then simply toggle POST under the GET dropdown to the left of that, and add these four fields: grant_type fb_exchange_token client_id {app_id}
 client_secret {app_secret}